 A prerequisite for any course with a BIOE rubric is documented mathematical ability equivalent to MATH 007 Algebra/M 095 Intermediate Algebra.

-Ability can be demonstrated by appropriate college/university credit, ACT/SAT Math score, or UMW Math Placement Exam score.
+Ability can be demonstrated by appropriate college/university credit or ACT/SAT Math score.

 BIOE 222 INVASIVE SPECIES (4)